 |

-I learned from an early age about death, and how life should not be squandered.
-Mamow, who had lost her right hand in an accident at a factory in Nashville, Arkansas, taught me you never give up and never let anything stand in my way.
-Mamow taught herself to write, cook, and even how to sew and make quilts with only using her left hand, without any prosthetics.
+I learned from an early age about death and how life should not be squandered.
+Mamow, who had lost her right hand in an accident at a factory in Nashville, Arkansas, taught me that you never give up and never let anything stand in your way.
+Mamow taught herself to write, cook, and even sew and make quilts, all with her left hand, without the aid of prosthetics.
 Being handicapped was a word she never used.

 As for most people, life moved on quickly for me, graduating from Nashville High School, a real Scrapper, college, marrying my sweetheart Randy, having children, letting my dreams of so many characters stay in my head.